Grievance Procedure: An Employer Step By Step Guide

 The Grievance Investigation

 Once you have received the grievance letter, you must conduct a formal investigation to gather any relevant information.
 Before you start the investigation, you should contact everyone involved and let them know how long this will take.
+This is an important part of the grievance process.

 The Grievance Hearing